Bombing of Berlin in World War II: 1940 to 1943

+The Jules Verne, a variant of the Farman F.220 of the French Naval Aviation, was the first Allied bomber to raid Berlin.
+On the night of 7 June 1940, it dropped eight bombs of 250 kg and eighty of 10 kg on the German capital.

 Before 1941, Berlin, at 950 km from London, was at the extreme range attainable by the British bombers then available to the Allied forces.
 It could be bombed only at night in summer when the days were longer and skies clear – which increased the risk to Allied bombers.
 The first RAF raid on Berlin took place on the night of 25 August 1940; 95 aircraft were dispatched to bomb Tempelhof Airport near the centre of Berlin and Siemensstadt, of which 81 dropped their bombs in and around Berlin, and while the damage was slight, the psychological effect on Hitler was greater.
 At the start of hostilities, the saying "if a single enemy bomber appears over Berlin, I want to be called Meier" made the rounds as attributed to Göring.
 When air raid sirens in Berlin sounded increasingly frequent after 25 August 1940, they swiftly became known as Meiers Waldhörner in the Berlin vernacular, doubly apt because Göring was also the leader of the German Hunting Society.

 The bombing raids on Berlin prompted Hitler to order the shift of the Luftwaffe's target from British airfields and air defenses to British cities.
 In the following two weeks there were a further five raids of a similar size, all nominally precision raids at specific targets, but with the difficulties of navigating at night the bombs that were dropped were widely dispersed.
 During 1940 there were more raids on Berlin, all of which did little damage.
 The raids grew more frequent in 1941, but were ineffective in hitting important targets.
 The head of the Air Staff of the RAF, Charles Portal, justified these raids by saying that to "get four million people out of bed and into the shelters" was worth the losses involved.